NadzeyaShpakouskaya/ironfoudation-team-project-legacy/board_rules.md

 - `Sprint backlog` - includes the list of tasks for the current sprint.
 - `In Progress` - the list of tasks that the team works on.
 - `In Review` - the list of tasks that are under review process.
-- `Done` - the list of tasks that successfully merged to main branch.
+- `Done` - the list of tasks that successfully finished.
+If a task contains code, it should be merged to the main branch.
+In the case, when a task is useless or can not be closed for some resons it should be closed in the next mode "Close as not planned" (won't fix, can't repro, duplicate, stale etc.).

 ### Common backlog

 The process of the issue creating and adding to Common backlog.
 Every issue is placed in a common backlog when it is created.
 The issue should contain a clear title and description with definitions of done (**DoD**).
 Select necessary labels, if applicable.
+For example, if you add a task to create documentation, put the lable "Documentation" (labels' descriptiopn is provided below).
 Don't forget to link the project Repository.

 ### Sprint backlog